 - 1. Collecting the necessary data - 2.
 Analyzing the results to determine if objectives were met - 3.
+Closing the feedback look to make programmatic/curricular improvements based on data analysis - 4.
 Using the results to make decisions and changes in order to improve student learning and/or institutional effectiveness